opcow/flipper/README.md

 ---
 Built and tested on an AMD64 system.
 The klipper Dockerfile may need changes to build on ARM systems.

-Use environment variable MR_UPSTREAM to tell Fluidd where Moonraker is.
-If the variable is unset then it will point to 0.0.0.0:7125.
+The Fluidd container looks for an environment variable UPSTREAM to tell Fluidd where Moonraker is.
+If the variable is unset then it will be set to `0.0.0.0:7125`.
+The included docker-compose-yaml sets the name of the klipper container to flipper-k and sets `UPSTREAM=flipper-k:7125`.
+This should be sufficient to make everything work.
+If you are using the CLI  to start the containers, see the examples below.

 Build the images for docker-compose: `docker-compose build` or `COMPOSE_DOCKER_CLI_BUILD=1 docker-compose build`.